ansible/galaxy_ng/docs/config/collection_signing.md

 # Enabling Collection Signing

-Galaxy Server can create, sync, receive as upload and verify and serve collection signatures.
+Galaxy Server can create, sync, receive as well as upload, verify, and serve collection signatures.

 A signature is typically a GPG ASCII Armoured Detached artifact, in other words, a file e.g: `MANIFEST.json.asc` that is created by a GPG compatible script based on the `MANIFEST.json`